apache/apisix-website/blog/en/blog/2023/08/30/weekly-report.md

 image: https://static.apiseven.com/uploads/2023/08/28/riVgERes_%E8%8B%B1%E6%96%87%E5%A4%B4%E5%9B%BE.png
 ---

-> We have recently made fixes and improvements to certain features of Apache APISIX.
+> We have recently made fixes and improvements to certain features of Apache APISIX and APISIX Ingress Controller.
 These include adding proxy configuration item for `openid-connect` plugin, fixing DNS resolution issue for tencent-cloud-cls, adding pass host configuration capability for ApisixUpstream resource, upgrading Go toolchain to v1.20, etc. For more details, please refer to the biweekly report.

 <!--truncate-->